 - Ride the longest zipline in Canada and the USA.

-- Canoe down the River of Golden Dreams from Alta Lake to Green Lake.
+- Canoe or kayak down the River of Golden Dreams from Alta Lake to Green Lake.

 - Whistler is a world-class biking destination.
 Mountain, cross-country, road, electric or recreational biking in the spring, summer and fall.
 There are so many options.

 - Try a Winter Olympic sport experience.
 Take a bobsleigh or skeleton ride at the Whistler Sliding Centre, the fastest sliding track in the world!

 - Check out the sport of axe throwing.

 - Take a giant leap and feel the rush with Whistler bungee jumping.
 Drop 50 metres over the Cheakamus River.

 - Go on a bear viewing tour.
 Whistler and Blackcomb Mountains are home to up to 60 black bears and cubs.